-Contributors should provide a description of what each of them contributed towards the manuscript.
-Description should be divided in following categories, as applicable:
+Contributors should provide a description of what each of them contributed to the manuscript.
+The description should be divided into the following categories, as applicable:

 - concepts,

 - design,

 - definition of intellectual content,

 - literature search,

 - clinical studies,

 - experimental studies,

 - data acquisition,

 - data analysis,

 - statistical analysis,

 - manuscript preparation,

 - manuscript editing,

 - and manuscript review.

-Authors' contributions will be printed on the first page of the article.
-One or more authors should take responsibility of the integrity of the work as a whole from inception to published article and should be designated as 'guarantor'.
+Authors' contributions will be printed on the last page of the article, prior to references list.
+One or more authors should take responsibility for the integrity of the work as a whole from inception to published article and should be designated as 'guarantor'.